 Are there any other costs?
 Is there anything I need to bring?

-Sean has been teaching Greek and Latin and History for a long time.
-He has taught in England, America, Europe, and Asia.
-After all this, he is still as much in love with the Ancient World as, when he was seven, he first stumbled across a retelling of the Iliad and Odyssey.
-In addition, he has written more than forty books, and is generally reckoned rather a good second-rate novelist.
+Sean has been teaching Greek, Latin, and History for over thirty-five years.
+He has taught in England, America, Europe, and Asia, working with students of all ages and backgrounds.
+Despite all this, he remains as captivated by the Ancient World as when, aged seven, he first stumbled across a retelling of the Iliad and Odyssey.
+Alongside his teaching, he has published over forty books, including translations, textbooks, and historical fiction.
+He is, by general agreement, a rather good second-rate novelist — which is not a bad thing to be.

 Mary RuskinSee moreSee less